If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 Dracaena marginata Toxicity

-The Madagascar Dragon Tree is not poisonous to humans; however, it is highly toxic for pets.
+The Madagascar Dragon Tree is not poisonous to humans but is highly toxic for pets.
 Therefore, admire this beauty from afar.

 Frequently Asked Questions about Dracaena marginata